Spontaneous symmetry breaking: a view from derived geometry: Breaking a gauge symmetry

 We will analyze this mechanism in an example of primary interest to physics: in a Yang--Mills theory coupled to a boson with an interesting potential, the perturbative theory around some points is equivalent (that is, the tangent complex is quasi-isomorphic) to a theory in which the gauge bosons are massive.
 Below we revisit this classic example in the BV formalism.
-At the linearized level, the statement is quite simple: there is an inclusion $T \hookrightarrow \TT_x$ of cochain complexes (in fact, a quasi-isomorphism!) where $T$ has connection 1-forms in degree 0, but the differential acting on them has a mass term.
+At the linearized level, the statement is quite simple: there is an inclusion $T \hookrightarrow \TT_x$ of cochain complexes (in fact, a quasi-isomorphism!) where $T$ has connection 1-forms in degree 0, but the differential acting on them has a mass term, i.e. the differential operator has a zeroth order coefficient.
 Conceptually, one is applying a change of coordinates to the derived space of fields such that the cohomologically relevant information is encoded in the subspace $T$ of the fields.
 This quasi-isomorphism extends to an equivalence of the full BV theories as perturbative classical theories.
 In short, {\em the Higgs mechanism is an example of an equivalence of BV theories}.

 We will demonstrate these ideas using the Yang--Mills--Higgs model, which is the classic setting for gauge symmetry breaking.
 We will briefly recall this theory as it is usually specified before describing it in the BV formalism and analyzing symmetry breaking with an abelian and a non-abelian gauge group.